Teenline Gives Pennsylvania Teens a Place to Turn

 What is Teenline?

-The Teenline program can help a central Pennsylvania teen facing serious issues at school or home, and help parents trying to cope with a troubled son or daughter.
-Teenline services can also be useful to individuals and groups who work with teenagers, such as teachers and church leaders.
+The Teenline program can help a central Pennsylvania teen facing issues at school or home, and help parents trying to cope with their son or daughter.
+Teenline services can also be useful to individuals and groups who work with children and teenagers, such as teachers and church leaders.

 Teenline services span all phases of teen and family needs, from prevention to intervention and postvention.